Published July 2018

 Although the park is nicely secluded it’s still easy to get to.
 Located in the north-western portion of the province, it’s accessible by highway from all corners of New Brunswick.
 About a 3-hour drive from the Acadian Peninsula, 4 hours from Fredericton, and 5 from the Fundy region.
 The closest cities are Edmundston and Campbellton.

 3 campgrounds feature sites for tents and RVs (one accommodates group camping), plus there’s a back-country campground and two lake-side clusters of really cool heritage log cabins (they’ve hosted the likes of storied guests like Babe Ruth and the Yankees, and family of U.S. President Theodore Roosevelt).

 The view of 10 million trees from the top of Mount Carleton is the icing on the cake, but there’s so much more to do in the park’s 17,000 ha (42,000 acres).
 Paddling, fishing, interpretive events, and organized activities are just a few.
 It’s been designated a Dark Sky Preserve by the Royal Astronomical Society of Canada, so you can expect nighttime to be its own show.
-For a fantastic group hiking experience, join the Seek the Highest Peak guided trek in July.
-Consider yourself a winter lover?
-The park is great for that, too.
+For a fantastic group hiking experience, join the Seek the Highest Peak guided trek in August.